BookGen/BookGen/README.md

 + Appendix files, located at `Markdown/Chapters/A$N.md`, where `$N` is a two-digit number identifying the appendix.

 + Standalone files, as all other `.md` files in the `Markdown/` directory.
-Standalone files cannot be placed in any subdirectories, and are generally treated as frontmatter.
+Standalone files cannot be placed in any subdirectories, and are treated as frontmatter.
+These are ordered alphabetically, but you can of course manually adjust the ordering by prefixing them with a number.

+A sample project (prior to running this Makefile) might look as follows:

+	Markdown/
+		Chapters/
+			01.md
+			02.md
+			03.md
+			04.md
+			05.md
+			A01.md
+		Foreword.md
+		Preface.md
+	Styles/
+		MyStyle.cls
+		MyStyle.css
+	info.yml

 This beïng a Makefile, **you should not use colons, semicolons, parentheses, or spaces in filenames**.
 ASCII special characters in general should be avoided (non-ASCII characters should be fine).
-You also should not create source files at `Markdown/Chapter/index.md` or `Markdown/text.md` without adjusting the `INDEX` or `FULLTEXT` overrides, respectively.
+You also should not create source files at `Markdown/index.md` or `Markdown/text.md` without adjusting the `INDEX` or `FULLTEXT` overrides, respectively.
 Finally, style names which are the same as an existing argument defined by this makefile (`html.css`, `latex.cls`, etc.) are not supported, as they would otherwise make compiling by style ambiguous.

 ### Markdown extensions